SohrabSamimi/Physics-Informed-Neural-Networks-example/README.md

 # Physics-Informed-Neural-Networks-example

-We use the Pytorch DL library to write the code.
+We use Pytorch to write the code.

 We first train a baseline Neural Network to learn the Cosine function.